Elmer Grey: Career in the Midwest

 Grey was born in Chicago and educated in the Milwaukee public schools.
-He did not attend college and worked for the Milwaukee architectural firm of Ferry & Clas from 1887-1899.
+He did not attend college and worked for the Milwaukee architectural firm Ferry & Clas from 1887 to 1899.
 In 1890, the 18-year-old Grey won first prize in a competition for the design of a water tower and pumping station sponsored by a New York architectural publication.
 While at Ferry & Clas, he assisted in the design of the Milwaukee Central Library and the Wisconsin Historical Society in Madison, Wisconsin.
 When Grey went into practice on his own, he first attracted attention for his design of a summer home he built for himself on a bluff overlooking Lake Michigan at Fox Point, Wisconsin.
 Grey's Fox Point house was a great hit, being published widely in magazines and leading to Grey's elevation to Fellow of the American Institute of Architects.

 Health problems

-Another major commission during his years in Wisconsin was the Christian Science church in Milwaukee.
+Another major commission during his years in Wisconsin was the Sixth Church of Christian Science in Milwaukee.
 It was shortly after those plans were finished that Grey later recalled that "my health broke down completely."
 Grey wrote that his health problems had more to do with "nerves" rather than anything purely physical.
-Grey abandoned his Milwaukee practice and traveled to Florida, Philadelphia and then to Las Vegas, seeking to regain his health.
+Grey abandoned his Milwaukee practice and traveled to Florida, Philadelphia, and then to Las Vegas, seeking to regain his health.
 He took up work on a ranch, hoping the hard work would build his strength.
-He eventually moved to California, spending time swimming, rowing, playing tennis and fishing on Catalina Island.
+He eventually moved to California, spending time swimming, rowing, playing tennis, and fishing on Catalina Island.
 When he read of a job working on a Hollywood citrus ranch for $25 a month plus board, he took the position.